tobyhodges/pangenomics-python-workbench/episodes/04-plotting.md

 >
 > > ## Solution
 > >
-> >
+> > 1) The sorted comments are:
 > > FIRST COMMENT:   Calculate node positions if not provided
 > > SECOND COMMENT:   Node trace
->  > Edge traces
+> > THIRD COMMENT: Edge traces
->   Triangle traces
+> >FOURTH COMMENT: Triangle traces
->   Configure the layout of the plot
+> > 5TH COMMENT: Configure the layout of the plot
->   Save the figure if a filename is provided
+> > 6TH COMMENT: Save the figure if a filename is provided
->   Show the figure
+> > 7 COMMENT: Show the figure
+> >
+> > 2) Object simplex_tree contains information about nodes, edges, and triangles
+> > 3) Is a parameter to save our graphs in a file
 > {: .solution}
 {: .challenge}